 Why You Should Get an EU Pet Passport

-If you plan on living in or traveling to Europe with a pet, it makes sense to get the proper documentation.
-An EU Pet Passport ensures that your pet meets all the requirements for travel within the European Union.
-It can also help save time when you travel to other countries.
+If you plan on living in or traveling to European Union countries with a pet, it makes sense to get the proper documentation.
+An EU Pet Passport ensures that your pet meets all the requirements for travel country to country within the European Union.
+It can also help save time when you travel to other countries and are bringing your pet.

 In addition, an EU Pet Passport stores all your relevant pet history and documentation in a single location, including vet, vaccinations, microchip number, parasite treatment, etc.